-Sae-kow (2014).
-The purpose of his was to create e-learning indicators that could be used as a baseline for higher education institutions' e-learning performance.
+Sae-Khow (2014) aimed to create e-learning indicators that could be used as a baseline for higher education institutions' e-learning performance.
 In his model, he utilized seven institutional e-learning indicators such as "institute/organization, curricular program/teaching and instructional design, resource/technology/information technology, teaching/learning, learner, faculty and supporting personnel, and measurement/evaluation."
 The identified indicators were evaluated by specialists (university lecturers who are doctorate degree holders and have more than nine years of service) based on their content validity and their suitability for use in subsequent competency comparisons.
 All indicators were deemed appropriate by the experts to varying degrees, ranging from high to extremely high.
 According to them, all the indicators obtained could be used as criteria or benchmarks model in higher education institutions to evaluate the effectiveness of e-learning initiatives.

-Demir and Yurdugül (2015).
-Demir et al. (2015) proposed models for e-learning readiness for institutions, students, and teachers by conducting a literature review.
+Demir and Yurdugül (2015) proposed models for e-learning readiness for institutions, students, and teachers by conducting a literature review.
 His study examined 30 models of readiness tools.
 Findings indicate that "finance, ICT infrastructure, human resources, management and leadership, content, culture, and competency of technology use" have become key components of models of preparation for institutional e-learning readiness, and thus, become his constructs for his proposed model.

-Wibowo and Laksitowening (2015).
-Wibowo et al. (2015) believed that the readiness of institutions for e-learning becomes the key to guiding them through the implementation preparation process.
+Wibowo and Laksitowening (2015) believed that the readiness of institutions for e-learning becomes the key to guiding them through the implementation preparation process.
 The maturity of all factors affecting the implementation of e-learning cannot be separated from its readiness.
 Hence, in their study, they identified the constructs for e-learning readiness and proposed a model for such a concern.
 The model classified e-learning readiness factors into five constructs and grouped these into three layers based on levels of importance for institutions.
 The five constructs are the organization, financial, content, academic, and technology.
 The three layers comprise of supporting layer, core layer, and presentation layer.
 First, the core layer of this model, which includes organizations and academic domains, was devoted to institutions and is known to be critical to e-learning readiness.
 Second, the supporting layer was used to be an enabler for both organizational and academic entities in the core layer.
 The supporting layer includes the financial aspect.
 Third, the next layer to be prepared by institutions in implementing e-learning is the presentation layer, as a result of preparation in the core layer and supporting layer.
 The presentation layer depicts an institution's readiness for e-learning from the perspective of external stakeholders who are directly involved in the use of e-learning in the learning process.
 Technology and content compose this layer.
 In a separate study, Laksitowening et al. (2016) implemented this model at Telkom University.

-Doculan (2016).
-The paper of Doculan (2016) entitled "E-learning Readiness Assessment Tool for Philippine Higher Education" utilized 22 different studies for literature review.
-She patterned her questionnaire from

-Mercado (2008) and included some aspects found in other studies.
+Doculan's (2016) paper entitled "E-learning readiness assessment tool for Philippine higher education" utilized 22 different studies for literature review.
+She patterned her questionnaire from Mercado (2008) and included some aspects found in other studies.
 She then came up with her own assessment instrument, which includes three main constructs: "student, teacher, and institution."
 Each construct contains sub-categories.

-Thaufeega (2016).
-The study of Thaufeega (2016) investigated the level of e-learning readiness among Maldivian college students and their respective institutions.
+Thaufeega (2016) investigated the level of e-learning readiness among Maldivian college students and their respective institutions.
 The schools' readiness was determined through semi-structured interviews with the two senior staff members of each college.
 The model he proposed is composed of Student Readiness (SR), Institutional Readiness (IR), Facilitator Readiness (FR), Societal Readiness (SCR), and National Readiness (NR).
 As for institutional readiness, the factors considered were access, study habits and skills (independent and self-directed learning), lifestyle factors (e-learning awareness), teaching style (student-centered), infrastructure, and human resources.